kkemp102294/reg-nomp/README.md

 #### Production Usage Notice
 This is beta software.
 All of the following are things that can change and break an existing NOMP setup: functionality of any feature, structure of configuration files and structure of redis data.
 If you use this software in production then *DO NOT* pull new code straight into production usage because it can and often will break your setup and require you to tweak things like config files or redis data.

-#### Paid Solution
-Usage of this software requires abilities with sysadmin, database admin, coin daemons, and sometimes a bit of programming.
-Running a production pool can literally be more work than a full-time job.
-[LiveChains UK](http://www.livechains.net/) offers full hosting, setup and management of NOMP pools with several different configurations.

-**Coin switching & auto-exchanging for payouts in BTC/LTC** to miners is a feature that very likely will not be included in this project.
-[LiveChains UK](http://www.livechains.net/) however does offer this feature as part of there own customised NOMP called [LivePool](http://www.livechains.net/LivePool.html).

 #### Table of Contents
 * [Features](#features)
   * [Attack Mitigation](#attack-mitigation)